farcrycore/plugin-social/README.md

 - **$s.onLinkedInLoad()** - required by the LinkedIn `in.js` SDK

-The <script> block which initialises the LinkedIn in.js also contains some `key: value` options;
+The &lt;script&gt; block which initialises the LinkedIn in.js also contains some `key: value` options;

 - **api_key** - the LinkedIn App API Key
 - **authorize** - a flag to check for an existing user authentication token (note: this plugin **requires** the value: `true`)